The Isle of Man is an island in the Irish Sea and a British Crown Dependency.

 By the 1960s, the 3ft gauge steam railways were in financial difficulties, owing to competition from road transport and from the Manx Electric Railway, and ultimately all closed with the exception of the Douglas to Port Erin line, which now operates as a tourist railway, the Isle of Man Steam Railway.

 The first section of the Douglas Bay Horse Tramway opened in 1876.
 It is a 3ft (914mm) gauge street tramway and as the name implies is horse drawn.
-It was extended over the years and ultimately provided a connection along the Promenade between the ferry berth at Victoria Pier and the Manx Electric Railway terminus at Derby Castle.
+It was extended over the years and ultimately provided a connection along the Promenade between the ferry terminal and the Manx Electric Railway terminus at Derby Castle.
 Since 2018, track relaying and modifications to the route have been under way and only part of the route from Derby Castle is in use.
-It is intended to extend the existing line, but there appears to be some doubt as to whether it will extend all the way to Victoria Pier.
+By 2022, work had been completed as far as Broadway, and had commenced on the remaining section to Sea Terminal.

 The Snaefell Mountain Railway opened in 1895 from Laxey to Snaefell Summit.
 It is a 3ft 6in (1087mm) gauge electric railway, rising some 1800ft (550m) in a distance of 5½ miles (8.8km).
 There is no rack, traction being entirely by adhesion, but a central rail of the Fell type was provided to assist with braking in the downhill direction.